yaneyalvarado/README-Generator/README.md

 A command-line application that dynamically generates a professional README.md file from a user's input.

  ## Installation
-Clone the repository in GitHub.
-Then, in your terminal, enter "npm install."
+You can install this project by copying "cloning" the github repository.
+Once you're in VS Code, run "npm init" as well as "npm install inquirer."

  ## Usage
 MIT License